symbuzzer/vbs-model-specific-imei/README.md

 - Download latest "imei.vbs" from [Releases](https://github.com/symbuzzer/vbs-model-specific-imei/releases)
 - Edit it via a text editor.
 Find and replace "86710505" prefix with your models'  (86710505 is for Xiaomi Mi10T Pro)
 - And double-click to run.
-- If you don't change anything in the imei.vbs file, it will generate imei for Xiaomi Mi10T Pro directly.
+- If you don't change anything in the imei.vbs file, it will generate IMEI for Xiaomi Mi10T Pro directly.

 ## Notes:
-- You can find the prefix (first 8 digits of imei, ex:86710505) of your model from the QCN files or leaked IMEI's.
+- You can find the prefix (first 8 digits of IMEI, ex:86710505) of your model from the QCN files or leaked IMEI's.
 You can find them on internet.
-- These produced imei's are valid in terms of the calculations of the numbers that compose them with each other.
+- These produced IMEI's are valid in terms of the calculations of the numbers that compose them with each other.
 - This project has been prepared for educational purposes, abuse is the responsibility of the user.